mautrix/docs/maubot/usage/setup/index.md

 1. _Optional, but strongly recommended:_ Set up a virtual environment.
    1. Create with `virtualenv -p /usr/bin/python3 .venv`
    2. Activate with `source .venv/bin/activate`
-2. Install dependencies with `pip install -r requirements.txt`
-3. `pip install --editable .` (note the dot at the end)
+2. Install with `pip install --editable .` (note the dot at the end)
-4. Build the frontend:
+3. Build the frontend:
    1. `cd maubot/management/frontend`
    2. Install dependencies with `yarn`
-   4. Build with `yarn build`
+   3. Build with `yarn build`
-5. _Optional:_ Configure [debug file open] so that you can open files in your IDE by clicking on stack trace lines in the frontend log viewer.
+4. _Optional:_ Configure [debug file open] so that you can open files in your IDE by clicking on stack trace lines in the frontend log viewer.
-6. Continue from step 4 of the production setup.
+5. Continue from step 4 of the production setup.

 [debug file open]: ../../management-api.md#debug-file-open